inushiiba/inushiiba/README.md

 if you're here, you are probably from ponytown lol.

 ## about me
-i'm inu, a silly little internet dweller from the uk and an irl shiba inu ฅ^•ﻌ•^ฅ
+i'm inu, a silly little internet dweller from 🇬🇧 and an irl shiba inu ฅ^•ﻌ•^ฅ

 ## interests